 One source of humor which comedians have used as a reservoir of material, and a cause of this trope, are contemporary stereotypes, be they sexist, racist, homophobic, or otherwise.
 These can range a very wide gamut, from people getting upset at Michael Richards' (Seinfeld's Kramer) infamous n-word tirade at a heckler, to people getting upset when they don't realize Jon Stewart's jokes about Jewish conspiracies are actually deconstructive parodies (and heisJewish).
 Frequently features as an excuse for invoking Mars and Venus Gender Contrast.

 You may also consider this as a form of justification for when an attempt to Cross The Line Twice results in Dude, Not Funny!.
 Not to be confused with I Was Just Joking.
 Also see Parody Retcon for when this is applied to entire works.
+Contrast Poe's Law, when it really was just a joke but the satirical intention got lost.

 Detective Conan: Whenever Kogoro makes one of his off-the-wall, no-basis-in-fact accusations and it gets shot down, he will frequently backpedal by saying he was just joking.